irritant/serialist-grammar/README.markdown

 ## Usage

+Serialist-Grammar includes a pre-compiled parser as a CommonJS module:

+1. Require the parser:

+		var SerialistGrammar = require('serialist-grammar');

+2. Use the parser to process input according to the syntax defined below
+3. Map the parser output to your target application

+If you need the parser in a different module format, you can compile it with PEG.js:

 1. Install [PEG.js](http://pegjs.org)
 2. Use PEG.js to [generate a parser](http://pegjs.org/documentation#generating-a-parser) from `serialist-grammar.pegjs`
 3. Use the parser to process input according to the syntax defined below